thephpleague/uri-src/docs/components/7.0/modifiers.md

 ### Modifier::addLeadingSlash

-Adds the path leading slash if not present.
+Add the path leading slash if not present.

 ~~~php
 echo Modifier::from("path/to/the/sky/")->addLeadingSlash();